azmidri/Beautifly_B/README.md

   - Automatically detects numerical, categorical and text features, with optional manual overrides
 - **Summary information**
   - Type, unique values, missing values, duplicate rows, most frequent values
+- **Recomendation and Transformation**
+  - The recommended transformation provides several transformation and conversions that prepares data to be ready for model training and prediction.

 -----------------------------------------------------------------------------------------------------------------
 Upgrading